KLFitter/KLFitter/doc/WhatIsKLF.md

   b-tagged jet is associated with a light quark from the top-quark decay or a non-b-tagged jet is associated with a b-quark from the top-quark decay are removed from the fitting procedure.
+- Option `LikelihoodBase::kVetoHybridNoFit`: Works like `kVetoNoFit` option unless all permutations are vetoed, then it switches to `kVetoNoFitLight`.
+This ensures that every event will have at least one allowed permutation.
 - Option `LikelihoodBase::kVeto`: Same as `kVetoNoFit`, but the fit is performed and the event probability for that permutation is set to zero.
 - Option `LikelihoodBase::kVetoLight`: Same as `kVetoNoFitLight`, but the fit is